sterlingphoenix/touchphat-stream/README.md

 # touchphat-stream

 This script (or collection of scripts) turns a Raspberry PI into a live stream player.
 It can also play locally stored video files in a loop.
 It will read a list of streams/videos from a provided file, and start playing a random one.
 It will then switch between streams depending on input from a Pimoroni Touch pHAT.
+The Touch pHAT has six keys -- "Back" and "Enter" are used as Forward/Backward in the stream list.
+Keys A through D are used as hotkeys for specific streams.

+Also note that "stream" refers to either a stream or a local video, because I'm lazy.

+On startup, the script will load a provided stream file, randomise the list and start playing at a random spot.

 ## Disclaimer